hklynn17/Climate-Justice-HCI-Project-2-Group-21/README.md

   </p>

-In comparing social status to the other environmental factors, the visualizations show that neighborhoods with higher social status have less air pollution and noise, more green areas, and reduced bioclimatic stress.
+In comparing social status to the other environmental factors, the visualizations show that neighborhoods with higher social status have less air pollution and noise (health risks and harm caused by impact of disturbance), more green areas, and reduced bioclimatic stress.
 Further, the air pollution and social status data displayed in the models, it was observed that in neighborhoods with low and very low social status less than 15% of them fell into the categories of having low or very low air pollution, while about 50% of high social status neighborhoods had low or ver low air pollution.
 Therefore, these Berlin city datasets show how social and environmental issues are linked and can be applied to future work in studying environmental justice trends on different scales.

 ## Potential Improvements